-- Raises general assignment classroom utilization efficiencies for continued enrollment increases.
+- Raises university classroom utilization efficiencies for continued enrollment increases.

 - 7:30 a.m.
-MWF class time slot was identified with 10% utilization of the general assignment classroom capacity.
+MWF class time slot was identified with 10% utilization of the university classroom capacity.
 Time slot remains available by departmental request.

 - 8:30 a.m.
-MWF becomes NEW official start time across all general assignment classrooms.
+MWF becomes NEW official start time across all university classrooms.

 - 11 of 15 MWF classroom size categories (14–400) or 73% make greater usage of available classrooms when compared to the old class time structure.